 Students will only be released during the school day with parent permission.
-Students must check out through the office.
+Students must check out through the office of their respective school before leaving.
 Elementary students will not be released from school, except to a parent, guardian, or designee and must be checked out through the office.
 Students must check back in through the office when returning to school.